tomkadwill/tomkadwill.github.io/_posts/2017-12-18-counting-or-sorting-by-an-association-in-a-rails-sql-query.markdown

 ---
 layout:     post
 title:      "Counting Or Sorting By An Association In A Rails SQL Query"
+comments:   true
 date:       2017-12-18 18:45:00 +0000
 ---

 Recently I was tasked with writing a query which had to be sorted by the count of an associated table.
 I needed to return users, ordered by the number of offers they have.
 I did some research and made an attempt at some code.